-Pathologic cardiac hypertrophy is considered a sign of poor prognosis in several heart diseases and it typically predisposes to most phenotypes of heart failure (Bernardo et al., 2010).
+Pathological cardiac hypertrophy is considered a sign of poor prognosis in several heart diseases and it typically predisposes to most phenotypes of heart failure (Bernardo et al., 2010).
 The number of heart failure patients is continuously increasing in North America.
-The most up-to-date heart disease statistics showed that the number of the US heart failure patients (≥20 years of age) has risen from 5.7 million (2009-2012) to 6.5 million (2011-2014) (Benjamin et al., 2017).
-In Canada, approximately 600,000 people are living with heart failure and it costs \$2.8 billion per year in direct costs (Heart and Stroke Foundation, 2016).
-In addition to heart failure, left ventricular hypertrophy is not only associated with myocardial infarction and arrhythmia but is also considered a solid predictor of future cardiovascular mortality (Brown et al., 2000; Elkhatali et al., 2015).
-Understanding conceptual aspects of the pathogenesis of cardiac hypertrophy is considered research into an important risk factor for heart failure and will enable the emergence of novel therapeutic targets.
+The most up-to-date heart disease statistics showed that the number of the US heart failure patients (≥20 years of age) has risen from 5.7 million (2009 to 2012) to 6.5 million (2011 to 2014) (Benjamin et al., 2017).
+In Canada, approximately 600,000 people are living with heart failure and it costs \$2.8 billion per year as direct costs (Heart and Stroke Foundation, 2016).
+In addition to heart failure, left ventricular hypertrophy is not only associated with myocardial infarction and arrhythmia but also is considered a solid predictor of future cardiovascular mortality (Brown et al., 2000; Elkhatali et al., 2015).
+Understanding conceptual aspects of pathogenesis of cardiac hypertrophy is considered a research of an important risk factor of heart failure and will allow for emergence of novel therapeutic targets.